 Quitting smoking can a challenging journey.
-Fortunately, you don't have to do it alone.
+Fortunately, you don’t have to go at it alone.
 Here are 10 great resources to help you quit smoking.
 Many of them either free or covered by health insurance plans.

 Alere Quit for Life

 Alere Quit for Life offers telephone support with a qualified Quit Counselor.
 The number to call is 866-Quit-4-Life.
 It’s a great way to get help with quitting smoking and people who participate in the program also have access to nicotine patches.

 NRT refers to a range of aids, from nasal sprays and patches to gums and pills that help you quit smoking.
 Nicotine replacement medications available on prescription include bupropion (aka Zyban) and varenicline (aka Chantix).

 Telephone programs are all well and good, but sometimes you need to be sitting in the same room as your counselor.
 Talking to someone in person can be useful, even if it’s just to come to thrash out your personal top 10 reasons to quit smoking.

 TobaCC0 Cessation Classes

 Some health insurance providers, such as Providence, can arrange for you to attend tobaCC0 cessation classes with other smokers.
 This can be an effective way to quit smoking because it allows you to learn from others in a similar predicament as well as experts leading the classes.

 One of the best methods to quit smoking is to simply start living the lifestyle that you want to quit smoking for.
 For many, this includes physical activity and keeping fit.
 Going for a walk or a jog can also distract you from wanting to smoke.